 Managing a booking calendar, a client list, and a content publishing schedule across separate tools is where most guides lose time and let the reporting habit slip.
 The captains who publish consistently are usually the ones who've simplified the back end — one platform for trips, client communications, and rebooking automation, so the 20 minutes at the dock actually go toward writing the next report.

 If you're evaluating where your charter business operates, look for what handles booking, follow-up, and client retention automatically.
 That's the foundation that makes the content effort worth something.
-Get started on Timber & Tackle and see how the booking side runs, or review the pricing — then put that commission savings back into the business.
+Get started on Timber & Tackle and see how the booking side runs, or review the pricing — a flat $29 a month, free until you accept your first booking.